Request A Free Estimate

 In fact, ladybugs are considered a helpful insect.
 They consume several harmful garden pests such as aphids, and can be a benefit to your garden.
 You won’t catch them congregating in large numbers, and they prefer to seek shelter outdoors when it gets cold.
 Ladybugs like to shelter in logs, under rocks, and under piles of leaves.

-Are Asian Lady Beetles Harmful to Humans?
+What About Asian Lady Beetles?
+Are They Harmful to Humans?

-An Asian lady beetle is no match for humans, but they are an incredible nuisance.
-Asian lady beetles “bite” by scraping the skin they land on.
 And when they feel threatened, they may excrete a foul-smelling, yellow liquid from their leg joints.
 This excretion is called “reflex bleeding” and can also happen when they are crushed.
-Reflex bleeding isn’t dangerous or poisonous, but it can trigger minor allergic reactions.
-They can also stain walls or fabrics, damaging your property.
+Ladybugs won’t cause any odors.

 Are Asian Lady Beetles Harmful to Plants?